It’s official: Dustin Pedroia set to play in Portland on Thursday

-Boston Red Sox second baseman Dustin Pedroia will begin an injury rehab assignment with the Portland Sea Dogs at Hadlock Field on Thursday when the Dogs host the Binghamton Rumble Ponies at 6 p.m.
+Boston Red Sox second baseman Dustin Pedroia will begin an injury rehab assignment Thursday with the Portland Sea Dogs at Hadlock Field when the Sea Dogs host the Binghamton Rumble Ponies at 6 p.m.

-His rehab assignment in Portland, first reported Sunday, was announced by the Sea Dogs on Wednesday.
+His rehab assignment in Portland, first reported on Sunday, was announced by the Sea Dogs on Wednesday.

 Pedroia, 35, irritated his surgically repaired left knee in an April 17 game with the Yankees.
-He missed all but three games last season because of the knee, and has played in just six games with the Red Sox this year (two hits in 20 at-bats).
+He missed all but three games last season because of the knee, and has played in just six games this year, going 2 for 20.

-It is unclear how long Pedroia will be with the Sea Dogs.
-Red Sox manager Alex Cora said earlier this week that Pedroia’s assignment would be “back-to-back-to-back games … all depends how he feels.”
+It’s unclear how long Pedroia will be with the Sea Dogs.
+Red Sox Manager Alex Cora said earlier this week that Pedroia’s assignment would be “back-to-back-to-back games … all depends how he feels.”

 -